usccolumbia/materialsatlas/docs/user-guide/formation_energy_ehull.md

 ### Structure-based formation energy prediction Model

-Our structure based formation energy prediction model is based on our latest work of DeeperGATGNN algorithm [^6], which is a scalable deep graph neural network model with the state-of-the-art performance for structure based materials property prediction.
+Our structure based formation energy prediction model is based on our latest work of CGCNN algorithm [^6], which is a deep graph neural network model for structure based materials property prediction.

 ### Using the Formation Energy Predictor